kelvinvin/tp/docs/UserGuide.md

 FitEgo can help you with that.
 Here's how:

-FitEgo lets you record crucial information that you want to keep track of using three types of entities:
+FitEgo lets you record crucial information that you want to keep track of using three types of entities as shown in the table below.

 <center> Table 1 - Summary of entities </center>